Pope Pius XII and the Holocaust: Yad Vashem controversy

-An inscription at Yad Vashem states that Pius XII's record during the Holocaust was controversial, and it also states that he negotiated a concordat with the Nazis, maintained the Vatican's neutrality during the war.
+An inscription at Yad Vashem states that Pius's record during the Holocaust was controversial, and it also states that he negotiated a concordat with the Nazis, maintained the Vatican's neutrality during the war.
 Formerly it stated that he took no initiatives to save Jews.

 In 1985, Pietro Palazzini was honored by the museum, where he protested the repeated criticisms against Pius, on whose instructions Palazzini declared to have acted.
 Palazzini, a theological advisor to the Pontiff, had taught and written about the moral theology of Pope Pius XII.

-David G. Dalin argues in The Myth of Hitler's Pope that Yad Vashem should honor Pope Pius XII as a "Righteous Gentile", and documents that Pius was praised by all the leading Jews of his day for his role in saving more Jews than Oskar Schindler.
+David G. Dalin argues in The Myth of Hitler's Pope that Yad Vashem should honor Pius as a "Righteous Gentile", and documents that Pius was praised by all the leading Jews of his day for his role in saving more Jews than Oskar Schindler.

 David Rosen has taken exception to the caption, stating when Pius died both Moshe Sharett and Golda Meir sent telegrams stating that when darkness reigned over Europe, he was one of the few who raised his voice in protest.
 "What Yad Vashem says is not necessarily wrong," conceded Rosen, "but it doesn't give us all the information."
 Rabbi Rosen later quoted historian Martin Gilbert, who says that Pius saved thousands of Jews.

 In light of recent developments and research, on 1 July 2012, Yad Vashem changed the inscription to note a "considerable number of secret rescue activities" by the Church.
 Whereas the old text claimed the Pope "did not intervene" in the deportation of Jews from Rome, the new inscription says that he "did not publicly protest".
 The display also added text from Pius' Christmas 1942 radio speech in which he speaks of "hundreds of thousands of persons who, without any fault on their part", were killed, but it also points out that he did not specifically name the Jews.
 The new wording also removed the former claim that Concordat was signed "even at the price of recognizing the Nazi regime".
 Yad Vashem indicated that the new inscription is due to "research that has been done in the recent years and presents a more complex picture than previously presented", including in part the opening of the Pope's archives.